harishk93/DBSI/part2/Readme.md

-# DBSI Project 2 - Part 1
+# DBSI Project 2 - Part 2

 ## Introduction
 The purpose of the project is to implement a file storage system much like the B-Tree but by doing away with the pointers using intel SSE isntruction set.
 The tree structure will contain the keys and the result of a search operation will be the index of the range to which the key belongs.
 The structure supports fanouts of 5,9 and 17.
 The structure is implemented in C and uses the random generator.
+It is based on the research paper of Polychroniou and Ross (2014).
+In addition it also has the implementation of Probing by Binary Search from the reference code provided in class.
+It uses a customized structure called tree which comprises of the node capacity at each level and the keys at that level.
+In addition it also has the number of levels which defines that tree.

 ## Execution